lucianogiuseppe/yowsup/README.md

 Yowsup also comes with a cross platform command-line frontend called [yowsup-cli](https://github.com/tgalal/yowsup/wiki/yowsup-cli). yowsup-cli allows you to jump into connecting and using Whatsapp service directly from command line.

+## Encrypted communication
+To encrypt your communication with RSA you have to use yousup-cli in interactive mode, and both users have to use "/crypt" command to start.

 ### Get started with:
  * **[Yowsup Features](https://github.com/tgalal/yowsup/wiki/About-and-Features)**
  * **[yowsup-cli](https://github.com/tgalal/yowsup/wiki/yowsup-cli)**